MD Program

 • Humanities in Context

-• Mid-January to mid-April, with breaks
+• Beginning of January to early April, with breaks

 • Humanities in Context seeks to develop students' humanistic sensitivity, which includes ethical sensitivity, narrative disposition, critical consciousness and navigating complexity and uncertainty.
 The course will be aligned with the PBL/organ system courses.